 “Our understanding of the mind today is at approximately the same place as a doctor’s understanding of the heart was 200 years ago,” Dr. John Grohol, a pioneer in modern mental health care, once said.
 When it comes to mental health, there are many things we have yet to fully understand, leading to several misconceptions and misinformation being spread around online and by word of mouth.

-Here are five things you probably didn’t know about mental health.
+Here are five things you probably didn’t know about mental health and the effects technology has on it.

 People often use these two terms interchangeably especially when it comes to daily conversation that some people start to see them as the same even though they are not.
 However, mental illness is just one aspect of mental health.
 Just because you’re not diagnosed with a mental illness does not mean you are mentally healthy.